Yes. Pop us an email at the email@example.com and lets set up a time. See our website and social media pages for pop-up stores.

 Washing modern cloth nappies is very simple.
 Always follow the specific wash care instructions on the label, but as a general guide put a full load of nappies into the washing machine (to maximise agitation) and run a rinse cycle.
 Add detergent and set your machine to the longest wash cycle at 40 to 60 degrees.
-Remember to never use fabric softener as this inhibits the nappies' absorbency.
+Remember to never use fabric softener or a 2 in 1 detergent as this inhibits the nappies' absorbency.
 Finally, dry your nappies on the line - sunshine does wonders for stains and is antibacterial too.

 The same amount you would need to change disposables.
 All babies are different, but in general newborn babies need changing at least eight times a day.
 Fortunately as they get older this reduces!

 Yes, they will need up to eight washes before getting up to full absorbency.
 Just put them in with your normal laundry, (white with white, colour with colours) no need to dry in between.
 You can use them after the first wash if you can’t wait.